2022 Perak state election

 The 2022 Perak state election, formally the 15th Perak state election, took place on 19 November 2022.
 This election was to elect 59 members of the 15th Perak State Legislative Assembly.
 The previous assembly was dissolved on 17 October 2022.

 The results of the election resulted in a hung assembly, Perikatan Nasional (PN) won 26 seats, Pakatan Harapan (PH) won 24 while the incumbent Barisan Nasional (BN) which led the administration before election, only won 9.

-However, two days after the election, caretaker Menteri Besar Saarani Mohammad was reappointed to the position and the state government was formed on 21 November 2022 after the agreement of BN and PH to form the coalition government, it exceeded the simple majority support of 30 members of the assembly (MLAs) required to form the state government.
-They achieved the support of 33 MLAs, 24 from PH and 9 from BN.
-Saarani of BN was reappointed to the position of the head of government although BN is a minor coalition in the government.
+However, two days after the election, caretaker Menteri Besar Saarani Mohammad was reappointed to the position and the state government was formed on 21 November 2022 after the agreement of BN and PH to form the coalition government.
+They achieved the support of 33 MLAs - 24 from PH and 9 from BN.
 This saw the historic first political cooperation between BN and PH, which were bitter political rivals before this.
-A day after this, the other members of the state government, namely the members of the Perak State Executive Council, (EXCO) were also appointed.
-The EXCO line-up consists of 3 MLAs of BN and 7 MLAs of PH.
-The reason why the higher number of PH EXCO members was appointed is PH is the major while BN is the minor coalitions in the government according to the number of their MLAs respectively.
+A day after this, the other members of the state government, namely the members of the Perak State Executive Council, (EXCO) were also appointed consisting of 3 MLAs of BN and 7 MLAs of PH.